-NBA Rumors: Knicks Could Trade Joakim Noah, Courtney Lee & Draft Picks For Kemba Walker, Per ‘The Ringer’
+NBA Rumors: Knicks Could Trade Joakim Noah, Courtney Lee, And Draft Picks For Kemba Walker, Per ‘The Ringer’

 “If I were the Hornets, I’d insist on attaching Batum to a deal involving Monk and Walker.
 A package of Noah, Lee, and the Knicks’ 2018 first plus one protected future first is perfectly acceptable, but maybe they can be squeezed for a few other future assets.”

 If Walker really wants his way out, trading him in the upcoming offseason will be the best option for the Hornets than losing him in 2019 free agency without getting anything in return.
-The deal proposed deal will also enable them to get rid of Nic Batum’s lucrative contract which runs until 2020-21 NBA season, per Spotrac.
-The first-round picks they will acquire will help them speed up the rebuilding process while waiting for the summer of 2020 where they will be having salary cap flexibility to sign their target players by letting Lee and Noah walk away as free agents.
+The deal proposed deal will also enable them to get rid of Nic Batum’s lucrative contract, which runs until 2020-21 NBA season, per Spotrac.
+The first-round picks they will acquire will help them speed up the rebuilding process while waiting for the summer of 2020, where they will have salary cap flexibility to sign their target players by letting Lee and Noah walk away as free agents.

 Joakim Noah and Courtney Lee were parts of Phil Jackson’s experiment to surround Carmelo Anthony with quality players.
-Unfortunately, the Knicks’ “Super Team” failed to live up to expectations, making the organization decide to fire Jackson and trade Anthony.
-While Lee remains part of the Knicks’ rotation, Noah has been officially shut down after an altercation with Head Coach Jeff Hornacek.
+Unfortunately, the Knicks’ “Super Team” failed to live up to expectations, leading the organization to fire Jackson and trade Anthony.
+While Lee remains part of the Knicks’ rotation, Noah has been officially shut down after an altercation with head coach Jeff Hornacek.

 Trading away Noah and Lee will at least lessen the drama surrounding the Knicks.
 Pairing Kemba Walker with Kristaps Porzingis will undeniably help the Knicks end their playoff drought.
 In his first season as the Knicks’ lone superstar, Porzingis has been very impressive, averaging 22.7 points, 6.6 rebounds, and 2.4 blocks on 43.9 percent shooting from the field and 39.5 percent from the three-point range.